I began with the bicycling. I searched the web for companies

 each plot of flowers was labeled with the

 name of the flower and the grower.
 It was wonderful, a miniature Keukenhof.
+The weather

 this day was dry and pleasant for the most part, almost warm.
 Forty-four miles today.